Why Entomology?

-While most species are beneficial, insect pests account for more deaths than all wars combined, destroy food and fiber, and damage homes and other structures.
-It’s no wonder that entomologists, biomedical researchers, environmental scientists, and evolutionary biologists study insects to understand the biological world, improve the human condition, and protect the environment.
+While mostdiscover species are beneficial, insect pests account for more deaths than all wars combined, destroy food and fiber, and damage homes and other structures.
+Entomologists, biomedical researchers, environmental scientists, and evolutionary biologists study insects to understand the biological world, improve the human condition, and protect the environment.

 What Makes Us Special?